jackie909/Blockchain-Python/README.md

 - Add support for `LTC` using the sister library, [`lit`](https://github.com/blockterms/lit).

 - Add a function to track transaction status by `txid`.

-### Submission

-- Create a `README.md` that contains the test transaction screenshots, as well as the code used to send them.
-  Pair the screenshot with the line(s) of code.

-- Write a short description about what the wallet does, what it's built with, and how to use it.

-- Include installing pip dependencies using `requirements.txt`, as well as cloning and installing `hd-wallet-derive`.
-  You may include the `hd-wallet-derive` folder in your repo, but still include the install instructions.
-You do not need to include Python or PHP installation instructions.

-- Upload the project to a new GitHub repository.

-- Celebrate the fact that you now have an incredibly powerful wallet that you can expand to hundreds of coins!

----
-### Requirements

-#### Project Setup  (30 points)

-##### To receive all points, your code must:

-* Create a project directory.
-(5 points)
-* Create a separate file to contain the constants.
-(8 points)
-* Generate a mnemonic phrase.
-(8 points)
-* Derive the wallet keys.
-(9 points)

-#### Transactions (40 points)

-##### To receive all points, your code must:

-* Link the transactions with the signing libraries.
-(10 points)
-* Fund the wallet, send transactions, and add screenshots of the transactions to your ReadME.md.
-(10 points)
-* Fund a BTCTEST address, send transactions, and add screenshots of the transactions to your ReadME.md.
-(10 points)
-* Send transactions using the local PoA Ethereum network, and add screenshots of the transactions to your ReadME.md.
-(10 points)

-#### Coding Conventions and Formatting (10 points)

-##### To receive all points, your code must:

-* Place imports at the beginning of the file, just after any module comments and docstrings and before module globals and constants.
-(3 points)
-* Name functions and variables with lowercase characters and with words separated by underscores.
-(2 points)
-* Follow Don't Repeat Yourself (DRY) principles by creating maintainable and reusable code.
-(3 points)
-* Use concise logic and creative engineering where possible.
-(2 points)

-#### Deployment and Submission (10 points)

-##### To receive all points, you must:

-* Submit a link to a GitHub repository that’s cloned to your local machine and contains your files.
-(5 points)
-* Include appropriate commit messages in your files.
-(5 points)

-#### Code Comments (10 points)

-##### To receive all points, your code must:

-* Be well commented with concise, relevant notes that other developers can understand.
-(10 points)

----
-© 2021 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.